Ronald (Ron) J. Minshall | Grand Master

 Ron graduated from the University of Central Oklahoma with a BA in Business Administration.
 He has extensive experience in the communication sector and has been a Senior Account Executive for Chickasaw Telecom since 2000.
 Prior to 2000 Ron was a Regional Sales Manager for Graphic Controls, an oil and gas measurement company, where he managed ten sales representatives in a multi-million dollar territory.

-Boyd Patterson of Texas was installed as Grand Junior Councilor of DeMolay International on June 18, 2016 at the 96th Annual Session in San Diego, CA.
+Boyd Patterson of Texas was installed as Grand Senior Councilor of DeMolay International on June 17, 2017 at the 97th Annual Session in Buffalo, NY.

 Boyd Patterson is a ninth generation Texan, his great, great, great, great grandfather having died as one of the defenders of the Alamo during the War for Texas Independence.
 The family remained in the state during the following generations and he continues that legacy to this day, having graduated from public school in Richardson in 1969 then receiving his Bachelor of Arts Degree from Southern Methodist University in 1972 and his Juris Doctor from SMU in 1975.
 Professionally he spent the next eight years in private practice in the north Texas area until being appointed to the bench for life in 1983.
 Dad Patterson served as a judge for the next twenty-nine years, the last twenty-five of which as Chief Magistrate Judge for the Criminal District Courts (felony courts) in Dallas County.
 After his retirement in 2011 he was retained by Cisco Systems, Inc. as Senior Judicial Advisor for worldwide operations, which position he held until a second and final retirement in February of 2016.